jakelis/Kaggle_House_Prices/README.md

 # Ensemble
 - Decided to build a weighted ensemble with LightGBM and Ridge because they can each capture different relationships in data (nonlinear and linear)
-- Blended the two models using weights optimised by minimising RMSE
+- Blended the two models with weights subjected to convex constraint, which ensures that the final prediction lies between the individual model predictions, and it will not be extrapolated
 - Compared RMSE with a ensemble of three blended models
 - Decided on final model and produced submission predictions